-- o Build a Future @ the Library: A library-based work counseling, skills development, and local employers connection program.
-In collaboration with the ministry responsible for jobs and skills training. - O Understanding Health: Health information resources and programs (e.g. Biometric clinics, etc.) in libraries, focused on improving quality of life and reducing system and individual health costs.
-In collaboration with the ministry responsible for health and local health, wellness and medical resources. - Occurrence of the Creative professionals, community organizers, and citizens to make art and engage in creative processes that focus on local challenges and to work together to face one or more of those challenges.
+- Build a Future @ the Library: A library-based work counseling, skills development, and local employers connection program.
+In collaboration with the ministry responsible for jobs and skills training. - Understanding Health: Health information resources and programs (e.g. Biometric clinics, etc.) in libraries, focused on improving quality of life and reducing system and individual health costs.
+In collaboration with the ministry responsible for health and local health, wellness and medical resources. - Community heARTs: Bringing together local creative professionals, community organizers, and citizens to make art and engage in creative processes that focus on local challenges and to work together to face one or more of those challenges.
 In collaboration with the ministry responsible for arts development (the Creative Communities program).

 Primary Contact: Jacqueline van Dyk

-ADM: Paige Macfarlane
+ADM: 1 Paige Macfarlane

 Phone: 250-356-0891

 Cell: S17